Authored by the expert who managed and guided the team behind the Vietnam Property Pack

 What property type will give the best return in Da Nang over 5 years as of 2026?

-As of early 2026, mid-to-upper mid-market apartments and condos in Da Nang's proven rental neighborhoods are expected to give the best total return over the next five years among all residential property types.
+As of 2026, apartments and condos are expected to give the best total return in Da Nang over 5 years because they combine appreciation, rental demand, and resale liquidity.

 How will new infrastructure projects affect property prices in Da Nang over 5 years?

-The three major infrastructure projects expected to have the biggest impact on Da Nang property prices over the next five years are the Lien Chieu Port second phase expansion, the Da Nang International Airport upgrade and capacity expansion to 2030, and the proposed urban rail line connecting Da Nang to Hoi An.
+The three major infrastructure projects expected to affect Da Nang property prices over the next 5 years are Lien Chieu Port, Da Nang International Airport terminal expansion, and the city master plan for urban expansion through 2030.

 How will population growth and other factors impact property values in Da Nang in 5 years?